etherkit/JTEncode/README.md

 Defines:

-    JT65_SYMBOL_COUNT, JT9_SYMBOL_COUNT, JT4_SYMBOL_COUNT, WSPR_SYMBOL_COUNT
+    JT65_SYMBOL_COUNT, JT9_SYMBOL_COUNT, JT4_SYMBOL_COUNT, WSPR_SYMBOL_COUNT, FT8_SYMBOL_COUNT

 Acknowledgements
 ----------------
 Many thanks to Joe Taylor K1JT for his innovative work in amateur radio.
 We are lucky to have him.
-The algorithms in this program were derived from the source code in the [WSJT](http://sourceforge.net/projects/wsjt/) suite of applications.
+The algorithms in this program were derived from the source code in the [WSJT-X](https://sourceforge.net/p/wsjt/) suite of applications.
 Also, many thanks for Andy Talbot G4JNT for [his paper](http://www.g4jnt.com/JTModesBcns.htm) on the WSPR coding protocol, which helped me to understand the WSPR encoding process, which in turn helped me to understand the related JT protocols.

 Also, a big thank you to Murray Greenman, ZL1BPU for working allowing me to pick his brain regarding his neat new mode FSQ.

 Changelog
 ---------
+* v1.2.0

+    * Add support for FT8 protocol (79 symbol version introduced December 2018)

 * v1.1.3

     * Add support for ESP8266